The Richard Tyner Scholarship

 - be a graduate of an Iowa high school,

-- in their first or second year of study at the University of Iowa (at the time of application),
+- in their first, second, or third year of study at the University of Iowa (at the time of application),

 - be a full-time student (enrolled in a minimum of 12 semester hours at the time of application), and

-- Preference will be given to applicants who are from a farm or small town (defined as less than 10,000 in population).
+- Preference will be given to applicants who are residents of a small town (defined as less than 10,000 in population).

 As senior counsel, Mr. Tyner practices in the firm's corporation, banking and business group.
 He has twenty five years of experience living and practicing in Saudi Arabia.
 Mr. Tyner's legal experience in Saudi Arabia includes advising clients on formation of limited liability companies in the industrial and service sectors, formation of branch offices and professional companies, preparation of contracts for multijurisdictional transactions, advising on labor matters, litigation of disputes and arbitrations involving complex insurance claims, negotiation and termination of distributorships, and advising on competition law, environmental regulations and other aspects of Saudi law.
 Mr. Tyner has also practiced law in Jeddah, Paris and San Francisco.